 - Check its overall size, this must remain at least 100 MB.

-- Similarly, this must have at least 40 MB available free space.
+- Similarly, this must have at least 40 MB of available free space.

 Quick Note: Although you can’t increase its size, there is a way out there to solve this by creating a new system volume.
 Follow the below steps to do this –

-- First of all, decide on which drive you to want to create a new system volume.
+- First of all, decide on which drive you would want to create a new system volume.
 In this tutorial, we have settled down for the E:/ drive.

 - Now, open the Command Prompt having administrative rights.

 - Copy/paste the below code followed by the Enter key –

 bcdboot.exe /s C:\Windows /s E: